wadeking98/CubeJumper/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+## Controls

+Side scroller consists of 3 powerups: double jump, pulse, extra life.
+To use double jump simply hit space bar again while airborne.
+To use pulse press "Z" on your keyboard.
+An extra life gets used each time you hit an obstacle, if you run out of lives the game ends.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.